“Hey, what’s your Power BI license type?”

 If you still haven’t found the version of Power BI most suitable for your needs and the scale of your operations, don’t panic.
-In this blog post, we’ll compare them against one another and see how they rank to help you find your perfect match.
+In this blog post, we’ll compare Power BI license types against one another and see how they rank to help you find your perfect match.

 To start off, there are three main versions of Power BI you should know about: